FelixOnline/v2/content/articles/2013-12-2-on-the-naughty-list.md

  - /comment/4153/on-the-naughty-list
 imported: true
 comments:
+ - value: >
- - Do you have any idea how ridiculous this soundsam i good or bad but i want to know mesige my dad ifyou canCoolI will listen to people I will do my homework every day I will take my Medicine every dayi think i been bad but i just want to be good but it wont happen i tell you i even tell god to that i want to be have please i just want to be have i hope i can get all of presants from your elfs and i think that they are rally nice to you and i just want to be nice to you and to my parentsyou    better watch out you  better not crybetter not pouti am telling you whysanta is comeing to townhes making a list cheking it twicehes going to find out whos noughty and nicesanta claus is comeing to town
+     Do you have any idea how ridiculous this sounds?,am i good or bad but i want to know mesige my dad ifyou can,Cool,I will listen to people I will do my homework every day I will take my Medicine every day,i think i been bad but i just want to be good but it won't happen i tell you i even tell god to that i want to be have please i just want to be have i hope i can get all of presants from your elfs and i think that they are rally nice to you and i just want to be nice to you and to my parents.,you better watch out. you better not cry.better not pout.i am telling you why.santa is comeing to town.he's making a list cheking it twice.he's going to find out who's noughty and nice.santa claus is comeing to town.

 # Article Taxonomies
 categories: